xoidlabs/xoid/README.md

 **xoid** (ksoid or zoid) is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
-Its the result of careful analyses of different state management tools and paradigms.

-xoid is lightweight (~1kB gzipped), but quite powerful.
+Its the result of careful analyses of different state management tools and paradigms. xoid is lightweight (~1kB gzipped), but quite powerful.
 It's composed of building blocks for advanced state management patterns.
-The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in a single, easy to learn API.
+The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in a single API.

 **xoid** takes local component state seriously.
 With the concept of "isomorphic adapters", you can move business logic out of components in a truly framework-agnostic manner.
 While doing all these, it also cares about its package size (~1kB gzipped), and aims to keep itself approachable for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev).

 To install, run the following command: